 Probably every aspiring ceramic artist has pondered at great lengths how to make pottery their full time gig.
 Making a living as a potter is not an easy road these days, and if you want to succeed in the pottery business (and make money), you really need to make a good careful plan.

 In today’s post, we have gathered some great advice from four successful potters that might just help you when making your plan.
-In this excerpt from this year’s working potters issue of Ceramics Monthly, Amelia Stamps, Anderson Bailey, Steven Rolf, and Jeremy Ayers share their tips for making a living as a potter and the lessons they’ve learned along the way. – Jennifer Poellot Harnetty, editor.
+In this excerpt from the Ceramics Monthly archives, Amelia Stamps, Anderson Bailey, Steven Rolf, and Jeremy Ayers share their tips for making a living as a potter and the lessons they’ve learned along the way. – Jennifer Poellot Harnetty, editor.

 PS: Check out the June/July/August 2015 issue of Ceramics Monthly to hear more from these working potters, and from Kristin Pavelka and Malcolm Greenwood.
 Plus, get glaze recipes from Jeremy Ayers, Amelia Stamps, and Kristin Pavelka!
 Also, see this post in the archives about how to start a pottery business!

 Advice on Making a Living as a Potter